chirag8arora/practice/academic/cs6373_pl/review-final.md

 #####2.
 What are the advantages and disadvantages of decimal data types?

 > - Decimal data types store a fixed number of decimal digits, with the decimal point at a fixed position in the value.
 > - Decimal types have the advantage of being able to precisely store decimal values, at least those within a restricted range, which cannot be done with floating-point.
 > - The disadvantages of decimal types are that the range of values is restricted because no exponents are allowed, and their representation in memory is wasteful.

 #####3.
 What are the design issues for character string types?

-> - A character string type is one in which the values consist of sequences of characters.
-The two most important design issues that are specific to character string types are the following:

 > - Should strings be simply a special kind of character array or a primitive type (with no array-style subscripting operations)?
-Should strings have static or dynamic length?
+> - Should strings have static or dynamic length?

 #####4.
 Describe the three string length options.

 > - A static length string is a string whose length is static and set when the string is created.

-> - A limited dynamic length string is a string that has a varying length up to a declared and fixed maximum set by the variable’s definition.
+> - A limited dynamic length string is a string that has a varying length up to a declared and fixed maximum set by the variable's definition.
 Such string variables can store any number of characters between zero and the maximum.

 > - A dynamic length string is a string that has a varying length and no maximum.
 This option requires the overhead of dynamic storage allocation and deallocation but provides maximum flexibility.